 In March 2020, the World Health Organisation declared COVID-19 to be a pandemic.
 The Group has considered the possible effects that may result from the global pandemic relating to COVID-19 on the consolidated financial statements of the Group.
 In developing the assumptions relating to the possible future uncertainties in the global economic conditions because of this pandemic, the Group, as at the date of approval of these consolidated financial statements has used internal and external sources of information.
 The Group has performed an analysis on the assumptions used and based on current estimates expects the carrying amount of it's assets will be recovered.
-The impact of COVID-19 on the Group consolidated financial statements.
+The impact of COVID-19 on the Group consolidated financial statements may differ from that estimated as at the date of approval of these consolidated financial statements.